Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "Yuh.
 In case of Hunters."
 Dog shook his head and ran a hand over the grey and silver stubble that passed for his hair.
 "Never thought I’d use them on another human, fuck."

-"I...am not entirely certain that *was* a human," Vakno ventured.
+"I... am not entirely certain that *was* a human," Vakno ventured.

 "Sure as shit looked like a human, sister."